3 Ways Indoor Sports Can Boost Your Mental Health

 3. Sports Boosts Self-Esteem

-Eight out of 10 Australians believe that sports and active recreation help people feel better about themselves and build confidence based on a 2017 survey by Australia’s Department of Local Government, Sports, and Cultural Industries.
+Eight out of 10 Australians believe that sports and active recreation help people feel better about themselves and based on a 2017 survey by Australia’s Department of Local Government, Sports, and Cultural Industries.

 Moreover, another study in The Sport Journal showed a “statistically significant correlation” in the self-esteem of those who are active in sports.
 There was also another direct effect on happiness among athletes, especially those who began when they were younger.